meenakshi-koushik/kubernetes-katas/02-service-discovery-and-loadbalancing.md

 This port is a **NodePort** exposed on the worker nodes.
 So now, if we know the IP of our nodes, we can access this service from the internet.

+(skip tasks section if you are using an AKS-based cluster)
 #### Tasks

 Our nginx service is still not reachable from outside, so now we re-create this service as NodePort or LoadBalancer.